(Hair)

 Headband Glam

-Sometimes trying out a new hairstyle can be overwhelming, which is why accessories are a seamless way to update your short hair with no time at all.
-Accessorize your cut with a padded headband for a chic style that works for office meetings, brunch, and everything in between.
-Add a slight flip to your ends for a retro-inspired summer.
+Sometimes, trying out a new hairstyle can be overwhelming, which is why accessories are a seamless way to update your short hair in no time at all.
+Try pairing your cut with a padded headband for a chic style that works for office meetings, brunch, and everything in between.
+Add a slight flip to your ends for a retro feel.
 As for products, Rilington recommends mousse for molding the hair before getting it into your desired look and oil sheen to add shine.

 This article was originally published on